10 Best Password Managers for Chrome in 2024: Top Deals

 NordPass is an intuitive and easy-to-use password manager — it makes saving, storing, and auto-filling passwords easy on both the Chrome extension and the desktop app.

-The Chrome extension works great, and although NordPass doesn’t come with many extra features, it has all the password essentials, including:
+The Chrome extension works great, and although NordPass doesn’t come with many extra features, it has all the essentials, including:

 • Unlimited storage.